CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

 ## CNMF Math Awareness Month Crypto Challenge

-## Save your answers and don't share them just yet.
-You'll want to have them ready for the finale!
+## All primary challenges have been released!
+Standby with your solutions until 26 April for the final challenge!

 ### Challenges:
 * Challenge 01